Human nutrition: 18th and 19th century: Lind, Lavoisier and modern science

 Sometimes forgotten during his life, James Lind, a physician in the British navy, performed the first scientific nutrition experiment in 1747.
 Lind discovered that lime juice saved sailors that had been at sea for years from scurvy, a deadly and painful bleeding disorder.
 Between 1500 and 1800, an estimated two million sailors had died of scurvy.
-The discovery was ignored for forty years, but after about 1850, British sailors became known as "limeys".
+The discovery was ignored for forty years, but after about 1850, British sailors became known as "limeys" due to the carrying and consumption of limes aboard ship.
 The essential vitamin C within citrus fruits would not be identified by scientists until 1932.

 Around 1770, Antoine Lavoisier discovered the details of metabolism, demonstrating that the oxidation of food is the source of body heat.
 Called the most fundamental chemical discovery of the 18th century, Lavoisier discovered the principle of conservation of mass.
 His ideas made the phlogiston theory of combustion obsolete.

 In 1790, George Fordyce recognized calcium as necessary for the survival of fowl.
 In the early 19th century, the elements carbon, nitrogen, hydrogen, and oxygen were recognized as the primary components of food, and methods to measure their proportions were developed.

 In 1816, François Magendie discovered that dogs fed only carbohydrates (sugar), fat (olive oil), and water died evidently of starvation, but dogs also fed protein survived – identifying protein as an essential dietary component.
 William Prout in 1827 was the first person to divide foods into carbohydrates, fat, and protein.
 In 1840, Justus von Liebig discovered the chemical makeup of carbohydrates (sugars), fats (fatty acids) and proteins (amino acids).
 During the 19th century, Jean-Baptiste Dumas and von Liebig quarrelled over their shared belief that animals get their protein directly from plants (animal and plant protein are the same and that humans do not create organic compounds).
 With a reputation as the leading organic chemist of his day but with no credentials in animal physiology, von Liebig grew rich making food extracts like beef bouillon and infant formula that were later found to be of questionable nutritious value.